StudioEtrange/stella/README.md

 The only dependencies you will need is a standard build system if you want to install a package from source.
 And Stella can help you too install it (even on windows)

 It includes
-* a package manager (120+ recipes) - see available recipe in nix/pool/feature-recipe or win/pool/feature-recipe
+* a package manager (120+ recipes) : see available recipe in nix/pool/feature-recipe or win/pool/feature-recipe
-* app system - you can declare nested dependencies of your app, auto build/install them, maintain properties
+* app system : declaration app dependencies, auto build/install them, maintain properties
+* isolation of environment : app/package from your system, set env var, ovveride any command for http proxy support
-* a full build system (make, autotools, cmake, ninja, ...) - can turn binary into portable, tweak dependencies
+* a full build system (make, autotools, cmake, ninja, ...) : can turn binary into portable, tweak dependencies
 * features to deploy/execute code remotely (ssh) and "cloudly" (vagrant/docker)
 * a bunch of bash/batch functions through an API

-For now, the code really needs to be cleaned !
+But for now, the code really really needs to be cleaned !
 And more unit test to be written !
 And documentation too !

 ## Commands